Security posture for an MSP operations product company.

 - Keep client-facing visibility separate from internal operational work.

-- Route suspected vulnerabilities through responsible disclosure.
+- Report suspected vulnerabilities through responsible disclosure.

 - Avoid sending passwords, private keys, tokens, or regulated data through ordinary email.